amoe/figshare-uploader/README.md

 # figshare-uploader

-_figshare-uploader_ is a bulk upload tool for the research archiving & storage provider, Figshare.
+_figshare-uploader_ is a bulk upload program for the research archiving & storage provider, Figshare.

 **This is an unofficial tool and is not developed by Figshare-the-company.**

 It will accept spreadsheets in `.xlsx` format as input, upload the files listed therein, with their associated metadata.

-It is a GUI program that works on Windows, Mac, and Linux.
+It is a small GUI program that works on Windows, Mac, and Linux.
 It supports uploading files of unlimited size.

 A personal token is required to access your Figshare account.
 Please read the [instructions](doc/creating_personal_token.md) for getting one.